-Students arriving to school at 7:35 am, or later, MUST sign in at the attendance office.
-If your student does not have a first period class and he/she arrives at 8:30 am or later, they MUST sign in at the attendance office.
+All students arriving late, after the official start of 1st period (2nd for those who have late arrival) to school, MUST sign in at the attendance office.
+FIRST PERIOD BEGINS AT 7:25 AM, SECOND PERIOD AT 8:19 AM.
 Students arriving past these times will be counted absent for that first period class, second period if late arrival, and MUST provide a note to excuse the absence.
-SCHOOL BEGINS AT 7:20 AM, 8:23 AM FOR LATE ARRIVAL STUDENTS.

-If you are needing your student will be leaving campus, please be sure to come by our office to do sign them out.
-If your student drives to and from school, you may send an email to the email addresses listed below, requesting your student be allowed to sign out.
+All students needing to leave campus before the end of the school day MUST be signed out at the attendance office BEFORE leaving campus.
+If your student drives to and from school, you may send an email to the attendance office staff, requesting your student be allowed to sign out.
 Please make sure you are using the email account that we have on file for you and that you clearly state the name of your student, the time they are to be allowed to leave and the reason.

-***THERE MUST BE A RECORD OF THE STUDENT SIGNING IN/OUT FOR STUDENTS WHO TURN IN NOTES TO EXCUSE PARTIAL DAY ABSENCES***
+***THERE MUST BE A RECORD OF THE STUDENT SIGNING IN/OUT IN ORDER TO EXCUSE PARTIAL DAY ABSENCES***

 Teachers/Substitutes are responsible for entering/submitting attendance for their students.
 If there is a question regarding an absence, please contact that class period teacher first.
-Attendance Personnel CANNOT make changes to attendance records without documentation as to why the change is being made and this must be provided by the teacher/sub who made the initial entry.
+Attendance Personnel CANNOT make changes to attendance records without a WRITTEN request from the teacher of record of that class.
 Students are expected to follow their schedule every day, every class period and be on time so as to avoid mistakes/misunderstadings by teachers and/or substitutes.
 If a student sees an AP or a counselor, they MUST sign in on the Office Visit Log for that individual.

 The Texas Education Code (25.087) specifies absences that are allowable and considered as “excused.”
 These absences do not count toward student absences for the semester or year.
 These absences include: